galenhew/diabetic_eye_classifier/README.md

 # diabetic_eye_classifier
-Classify diabetic blindess eyes image.
+This model is able to classify whether the eye is likely to have blindness from diabetes.
-This project is based on the Kaggle
+This project is based on the Kaggle APTOS 2019 Competition.
 View the jupyter notebook to see how the model was trained.

 ![](img/diabetic_eye_overview.jpg)